 - ★ 1.
 Provide incentives for the rehabilitation of existing housing. - 2.
-Review and update city ordinances regarding the maintenance of property. - 3.
+Review and update city ordinances to provide flexibility for housing development. - 3.
 Create community clean-up event to improve distressed or vacant properties.

 Strive to increase the rate of owner-occupancy over time.